sunnyguan/makehouse/readme.md

-#Build a DIY home you can fit in your car
+#Build a DIY home/office you can fit in your car
 This is the home of the MakeHouse project, an Open Source home, office or house extension building system that you can fit in your car.

 ![](/MakeHouse_caravancompare.jpg)
 ##What problems does this system solve?
 When I started remote working I needed some office space.
 I used the spare room for a while but then a baby came along.
 Guess who got preference when it came to nap time?
 I looked around for a self-build office I could stick in the back garden and found lots of nice looking but incredibly expensive options.
-Furthermore, to insulate, waterproof and create an interior finish with these buildings was pretty much impossible given the time I had to spare -- simply because none of them came in standard sizes which means a lot of work cutting and shaping insulation and plasterboard/plywood.
+Furthermore, to insulate, waterproof and create an interior finish with these buildings was pretty much impossible given the time I had to spare.

-I used to be an engineer and designer by trade so I set about designing my own.
-I was driven by the bad experiences I had creating my own garden office.
 Essentially, nothing measures a standard length so I spent most of my time cutting and measuring, creating lots of expensive and eco-unfriendly scrap.
 The worst of it is that the sheet materials required don't fit in your car, and if you decide to measure up and provide cutting lists to the man at the DIY store, you're in for hours (or days, in my case) of non-productive time measuring and re-measuring, then working out how to best make use of the sheet size you buy.
 Inevitably, lots more scrap.

+In a previous life I used to be a design engineer by trade so I set about designing my own; driven by the bad experiences I had with off the peg solutions.

 ##So what I want is:

-- An ultra cheap construction: A 2.5m x 2.5m x 2.5m **insulated and finished** building should cost roughly £1000
+- Cheap!
+A 2.5m x 2.5m x 2.5m **insulated and finished** building should cost £1000 or less
 - All materials can be fitted into a family size car
 - It can be built and put up by one person
 - It is fully insulated to walls, floor and ceiling